BMW 7 Series G12 carbon ceramic brake upgrade

 Will a 405 mm rotor and 8-piston caliper fit a 20-inch wheel on the BMW 7 Series G12?

-In this case, the 405 mm front rotor and TTSPORT SL8 8-piston caliper were configured for 20-inch wheel use.
+In this case, the 405 mm front rotor and 8-piston caliper were configured for 20-inch wheel use.
 Exact wheel clearance still needs to be confirmed against the specific wheel barrel shape, offset, and spoke design on the individual car before installation.

 Does reducing unsprung weight make a difference on a large luxury sedan?

-Is this upgrade mainly for track use?
+Is this BMW 7 Series G12 brake upgrade mainly for track use?

 No. This type of upgrade also makes sense for road-driven cars that carry a lot of weight, see repeated high-speed braking, or need cleaner wheels and better thermal stability than the factory iron setup can provide.